sulhadin/last-letter-game/README.md

 Yet, there is a bit of change here.
 Will be explained later.

 ## How to Run
+`yarn i` `yarn install`

 ## How to Play
+Preferences screen appears at the beginning of the game.
+You can configure your game and determine which one of `voice` and `text` you are to chose to proceed.
+After saving preferences you can begin saying words as you are done with your configurations.
+Yet, initially, a random text appears on the screen after it is uttered.
+After that, you can type an answer or use speechToText library by speaking to computer.

 ## Note
 Instead of a complete OOP or FP approaches, I used an hybrid version of them.